hercules-team/augeasfacter/README.md

 puppet-augeasfacter
 ===================

-Generate Facter facts dynamically using Augeas
+This module provides a simple way of generating Facter facts using Augeas.

+See examples/augeasfacter.conf for a sample configuration file.